 “The nuances of individuals’ life experiences are my enduring, lifelong fascination.
 I have always loved people, art, stories, theatre, and making a difference in the lives of others.
 Studying humanity through both a scientific and artistic perspective has gifted me with a unique mindset; this enables me to bring a thoughtful and constructive approach to my endeavors.
 My studies bring me immeasurable joy, intrigue, and peace.
 I wish to bring the light my education brings me into the lives of others through theatre and social work.
 Nothing would bring me greater satisfaction.”

 AAUW Ashland Scholarship Awards

-In 2019 our Branch awarded nearly $29,000 in scholarships to nine amazing women.
 The total amount awarded is determined by the current annual and available earnings from our endowment funds held at the SOU and RCC Foundations.
 Scholarships are awarded and the recipients recognized at the Celebration of Scholars held in May.

 Donate to the AAUW Ashland Scholarship Funds.

 Scholarships are awarded to full time SOU graduate or undergraduate female students of any age who have financial need and have demonstrated leadership in school and/or community activities, volunteer service, and/or employment, internship or work.

 Scholarships are awarded to female students with financial need in any field of study and of any age and have demonstrated leadership in community activities, volunteer service, and/or employment.